Maybe that was a little too strong…

 In this short blog, I’m going to tell you why shouldn’t worry if you have a herniated (slipped) disc and how to plan your recovery even if you do.
 Most of the time this is nothing serious, albeit somewhat uncomfortable/painful.

-First, let’s begin by explaining what a herniated or slipped disc is in the lumbar spine (lower back).
+What a herniated or slipped disc is in the lumbar spine (lower back)?

 The lumbar spine consists of 5 spinal bones (L1 to L5).
-In between each spinal segment we have the spinal discs which act as shock absorbers to the spine.
-They also allow for mobility in the spine and are super important for overall spinal health.
+In between each spinal segment, we have the spinal discs which act as shock absorbers to the spine, which allow for mobility, and are crucial for overall spinal health.
 Without spinal discs, early onset of arthritis will occur.

-What we do know now is that when clients present to us with lower back pain, it is more likely that we are incorrect with our diagnosis.
-We are just guessing and there are too many factors to consider to be 100% certain of a decision.
+What we do know now is that when clients present to us with lower back pain, we are just guessing our diagnosis as too many factors are at play.
+And there are too many factors to consider to be 100% certain of a diagnosis.

 - Poor general health

 - Night-time disturbance (you are being woken by your symptoms or by a fever)